breatheco-de/content/src/content/lesson/python-for-datascience.md

 ## Variables

-A variable in Python (and most programming languages) is a container that stores data which can vary over time.
+A variable in Python (and most programming languages) is a container that stores data that can vary over time.
 This data can be a number, a text, a list of elements, etc. The special aspect of this container is that we can assign it a name to identify it and access what we store in it when needed:

 ```py
 name = "John"